inokoj/elantool/README.md

-# elantool
+# Tools for ELAN
-Tools for ELAN
+These are editing tools for the ELAN annotation tool